-When your immune system overreacts to a usually harmless substance, such as a food, medicine or fragrance, you have an allergy to that substance.
+When your immune system overreacts to a usually harmless substance, such as a food, medicine or flavoring, you might have an allergy to that substance.
 As the Asthma and Allergy Foundation of America notes, allergies are some of the most commonly occurring chronic conditions.
-While you might hear about food allergies, pollen allergies or drug allergies often, you might not hear about a toothpaste allergy all that much.
+While you might hear about food allergies, pollen allergies or drug allergies often, you might not hear about an allergy to a component in toothpaste all that much.
 While it's not that common, it can occur, which is why it's important to know what to look for.

 Potential Allergens in Toothpaste

 Toothpastes can contain a number of potential allergens.
 These often include gluten and flavorings.